MarineRoboticsGroup/SwarmRobot/README.md

 12. Run the Nano ROS install file and install bash scripts from 'roboswarm', and make sure to set the files as executable.
 13. Source and create a catkin workspace for future use and availability.
 14. Set up the ethernet connection on the Nano's end by editing the connection in nm-connection-editor (sudo nm-connection-editor to edit connection).
 On the Nano's end, the ethernet is set to DHCP.
 Restart the network with sudo /etc/init.d/networking restart.
 If the connection isn't able to turn on, make sure that the NUC is powered on.
+15. Set a static IP address for the Nano, explained in-depth in the Networking section.
+16. Configure the environment variables and host keys as explained in the Networking section.
-15. If you're working on an Ubuntu machine (the master machine, not the NUC or Nano), X11 is automatically set-up (otherwise you can download an applicable X1 server).
+17. If you're working on an Ubuntu machine (the master machine, not the NUC or Nano), X11 is automatically set-up (otherwise you can download an applicable X1 server).
 With X11, you can work remotely from your pc after this point.
-16. ssh -Y into the NUC (the command looks something like hostname@192.1...).
+18. ssh -Y into the NUC (the command looks something like hostname@192.1...).
 We're using -Y to get the graphical display of the NUC, so we can visualize its GUI and visual outputs.
+19. Add 'export ROS_IP=10.42.0.25' and 'export ROS_MASTER_URI=http://10.42.0.25:11311' to your sourcing, at 'gedit !/.bashrc'.
+Here, you'll put in the IP address of your current Nano (which you can find via ifconfig).
+20. Download Dynamixel Wizard 2.0 and register the Dynamixels by scanning for Protocol 2.0, Baud Rate 57600, and port USSB0.
+Once in, change the first Dynamixel's ID to 2, reverse direction, change Operating Mode to velocity-based (mode 1).
+Connect the second Dynamixel to the first (to daisy-chain) and keep its ID to 1 and change its Operating Mode as well.
-17. Create new files as in 'Registering Dynamixel and RPLiDAR USB Ports' and copy in the respective information.
-These files should go into /opt/ros/melodic/share/dynamixel_workbench_controllers and respectively
+21. Create new files as in 'Registering Dynamixel and RPLiDAR USB Ports' and copy in the respective information by following the instructions
-18. Go into the dynamixel_controller.launch and test_rplidar.launch files in your NUC's environment and hardcode the symlinks that you just created.
+22. Go into the dynamixel_controller.launch and test_rplidar.launch files in your NUC's opt/ros/source... environment and hardcode the symlinks that you just created.
 This is done by simply writing in /dev/dynamixel and /dev/rplidar into the respective USB port fields.
-19. Once in the dynamixel_controller launch file, you must also set use_cmd_vel to 'true' to be able to control the wheels.
+23. Once in the dynamixel_controller launch file, you must also set use_cmd_vel to 'true' to be able to control the wheels.
+24. Go into the NUC.launch file to edit the respective IP addresses, which you can find with ifconfig again.
-20. Once everything is configured, you can run the NUC launch file to get all of the components moving!
+25. Once everything is configured, you can run the NUC launch file to get all of the components moving!
 The Dynamixels are teleoperable with the w,a,s,d,x keys and all nodes are live (with the Jetson nodes ssh'd through the NUC ssh-key).
-21. If you're looking to go one step further and visualize the robot's camera and lidar data, this is where the X11 setup really comes in.
+26. If you're looking to go one step further and visualize the robot's camera and lidar data, this is where the X11 setup really comes in.
-22. To do so, ssh -Y into the NUC and call roslaunch nuc.launch
+27. To do so, ssh -Y into the NUC and call roslaunch nuc.launch
-23. Once the program is running, generate a separate NUC terminal and run rviz.
+28. Once the program is running, generate a separate NUC terminal and run rviz.
-24. You can visualize the RealSense data (all the way from the Nano!) by inputting 'camera_link' and adding in 'Image'.
+29. You can visualize the RealSense data (all the way from the Nano!) by inputting 'camera_link' and adding in 'Image'.
 Designate the Image 'topic' with your desired input and the realtime camera feed should appear in the bottom left screen.
-25. You can add in the laser scan data by then typing 'scan' where camera_link is (the camera feed will stay).
+30. You can add in the laser scan data by then typing 'scan' where camera_link is (the camera feed will stay).
 Add in the the option 'LaserScan' through the option 'published nodes'.
 Input its topic as /scan and a laser scan readout should appear.
-26. You can now drive the robot around with realtime camera and laser output.
+31. You can now drive the robot around with realtime camera and laser output.

 #### Hello World for Components